Tony162b/Customer-Segmentation/README.md

 Objective

-The goal of this project is to:
+The objective of this project is to:
 1. Perform an exploratory analysis on the dataset.
 2. Check that the assumptions K-means makes are fulfilled.
 3. Apply K-means clustering algorithm to segment customers